 About this Website

-JUST PUBLISHED: Dr. Judy Balcombe’s book THE EVACUATION OF SINGAPORE TO THE PRISON CAMPS OF SUMATRA published by Pen & Sword Books in the UK and available through Peribo Fine Books in Australia.
+RECENTLY PUBLISHED: Dr. Judy Balcombe’s book THE EVACUATION OF SINGAPORE TO THE PRISON CAMPS OF SUMATRA published by Pen & Sword Books in the UK and available through Peribo Fine Books in Australia.
 All proceeds of the sale of the book will be donated to the Muntok Red Cross.

 This website documents what happened to a group of civilian internees captured and held by the Japanese starting in February – March 1942 and ending in November 1945.
 The text on this page and on many of the other pages on this website are based on the work of Judy Balcombe.